Democrats, Republicans race to finish in Ga. as Trump casts shadow over Senate runoffs

 “We have to get to the bottom of these elections,” Loeffler said at a Sunday night rally in Cherokee County, one of the Republican strongholds where the party is trying to boost turnout.
 “The Democrats will never look into this.
 That’s what we’re fighting for, integrity in this country.”

 But she also was concerned that the focus on the last election could divide her own voters.
 She had refused as the runoff date neared to take a clear position on whether she would support Trump’s efforts to get the Senate to refuse the electoral college result later this week, although late Monday she said she would support the president.
-Asked on Saturday about the challenge to the electoral college that Trump has backed, she offered a vague comment: “Everything is on the table,” she said, before returning to a familiar line.
+Asked on Saturday about the challenge to the electoral college that Trump has backed, she offered a vague comment.
+“Everything is on the table,” she said, before returning to a familiar line.

 “This president has fought for us,” she said.
 “I’m fighting for him every day.”